WorldBrain/Memex/Codetour.md

 ### `...`: other stuff

-The build process is a `Makefile`, that runs some `npm` commands specified in `package.json`, which in turn start the corresponding tasks in `gulpfile.babel.js` (transpiled by settings in `.babelrc`).
-All lurking there so you only have to type `make` to get things running.
+The build process is implemented using webpack v4.
+The main build entrypoint lives in `webpack.config.babel.js` with the core logic split up into several modules in the `build/` directory.

 And a bunch of other development tool configurations, the usual cruft.

 So much for the code tour. :zzz: Any questions? :point_up: